Disease Guide ·Epilepsy ·2026

 2Can epilepsy in dogs be cured?

-Idiopathic epilepsy cannot be cured — only managed.
-Anti-seizure medications reduce the frequency and severity of seizures, and many dogs achieve good seizure control.
-The goal is to reduce seizures to a manageable level with minimal side effects.
-Some dogs become seizure-free on medication, but they still need to take it daily for life.
-Stopping medication abruptly can trigger severe rebound seizures.
-Structural epilepsy may improve if the underlying cause can be treated.
+Idiopathic epilepsy cannot be cured, only managed.
+Anti-seizure medications reduce seizure frequency and severity.
+Many dogs achieve good control.
+The goal is minimal seizures with minimal side effects.
+Some become seizure-free on medication but must take it daily for life.
+Stopping abruptly triggers severe rebound seizures.
+Structural epilepsy may improve if the underlying cause is treated.

 3What triggers seizures in dogs?

-For idiopathic epilepsy, seizures can occur without an obvious trigger — they're caused by abnormal electrical activity in the brain.
-However, known triggers include stress, excitement, sleep-wake transitions, changes in routine, extreme heat, and flashing lights (rarely).
-Missing medication doses is a common trigger for breakthrough seizures.
-For reactive seizures, triggers include toxin ingestion, low blood sugar, liver disease, and electrolyte imbalances.
+For idiopathic epilepsy, seizures occur without obvious triggers from abnormal brain electrical activity.
+Known triggers: stress, excitement, sleep-wake transitions, routine changes, extreme heat, flashing lights.
+Missing medication doses causes breakthrough seizures.
+For reactive seizures: toxin ingestion, low blood sugar, liver disease, electrolyte imbalances.

 4What should I do when my dog has a seizure?

-Stay calm and don't restrain your dog or put anything in their mouth.
-Clear the area of objects that could hurt them.
-Time the seizure — if it lasts longer than 5 minutes, call your emergency vet immediately (this is status epilepticus, a life-threatening emergency).
-After the seizure, keep the room quiet and dim, speak softly, and let your dog recover at their own pace.
-Record a video if possible — it helps your vet with diagnosis.
+Stay calm.
+Don't restrain your dog or put anything in their mouth.
+Clear dangerous objects from the area.
+Time the seizure - if it lasts over 5 minutes, call your emergency vet (status epilepticus is life-threatening).
+After seizure, keep the room quiet and dim, speak softly.
+Record a video if possible - it helps your vet with diagnosis.

 5What medications are used for dog epilepsy?

-The most common anti-seizure medications are phenobarbital (first-line, effective and affordable at $10-$30/month), potassium bromide (often used with phenobarbital), levetiracetam/Keppra ($30-$100/month, fewer side effects), and zonisamide ($30-$80/month).
-Most dogs start on one medication and add a second if seizures aren't controlled.
+Most common: phenobarbital (first-line, effective, $10-$30/month), potassium bromide (often paired with phenobarbital), levetiracetam/Keppra ($30-$100/month, fewer side effects), zonisamide ($30-$80/month).
+Most dogs start on one medication, add a second if needed.
 Regular blood work monitors drug levels and organ function.
-Each medication has different side effect profiles.
+Each has different side effect profiles.

 6What breeds are most prone to epilepsy?

-Breeds with the highest rates of idiopathic epilepsy include Labrador Retrievers, Golden Retrievers, Beagles, German Shepherds, Belgian Tervurens, Keeshonds, Vizslas, Irish Setters, and Border Collies.
-Epilepsy in these breeds is considered hereditary.
-However, seizures can occur in any breed.
-Mixed breed dogs can also develop idiopathic epilepsy.
-The condition typically appears between ages 1-5 in genetically predisposed breeds.
+Highest rates: Labrador Retrievers, Golden Retrievers, Beagles, German Shepherds, Belgian Tervurens, Keeshonds, Vizslas, Irish Setters, Border Collies.
+Epilepsy in these breeds is hereditary.
+Seizures occur in any breed.
+Mixed breeds can develop idiopathic epilepsy.
+Condition typically appears ages 1-5 in predisposed breeds.

 7Does pet insurance cover epilepsy?

-Most pet insurance policies cover epilepsy as a standard illness — including the expensive MRI, ongoing medications, blood monitoring, and emergency seizure treatment.
-At $1,500-$3,500 for initial diagnosis plus $500-$3,000/year for ongoing treatment, epilepsy is one of the most financially impactful conditions to have insured.
-The key is enrolling before the first seizure occurs.
-Once diagnosed, epilepsy becomes a permanent pre-existing condition for any new policy.
+Most policies cover epilepsy as standard illness - including expensive MRI, ongoing medications, blood monitoring, and emergency seizure treatment.
+At $1,500-$3,500 initial diagnosis plus $500-$3,000/year ongoing, epilepsy is one of the most cost-effective conditions to insure.
+Key: enroll before the first seizure.
+Once diagnosed, epilepsy becomes permanent pre-existing for any new policy.

 Marcel Janik, founder of RealVetCost